-- MTech/MPhil qualified candidates have to do one semester coursework (with two-three PG level courses) while MSc/BTech qualified candidates have to do two semester course work (with minimum five PG level courses). - 2.
-Core courses are compulsory.
+Note: MTech/MPhil qualified candidates have to do one semester coursework (with 2-3 PG level courses) while MSc/BTech/BE qualified candidates have to do two semester course work (with minimum 5 PG level courses).

-^{} PhD Seminar course can be taken either in Autumn or in Spring Semester or both as suggested by the Faculty Advisor/Thesis Supervisor.
+\ PhD Seminar course can be taken either in Autumn or in Spring Semester or both as suggested by the Faculty Advisor/Thesis Supervisor.

-Course Structure for PhD program in Mathematics
+Course Structure for PhD program in Mathematics (for AY 2013-14)

-(w.e.f.
-AY 2013-14)